venkatasurya777/TECH-VISTARA/README.md

 # TECH-VISTARA
-A Responsive website for building small scale business projects as per user request
+A Responsive business website for building small scale business projects as per user request